 The nostalgic romantic

 The nostalgic collector always has one eye in the past.
 His love for classics comes from memories of something that happened in the past.
 This is why his love typically focuses on only one model.
 Whether this was his first toy car, the one his father passed down on him, or the prom night car, it carries emotions.
 It reminds him of a special event or occasion that he can’t break away from.
-These type of people often keep a classic car for someone else.
+These types of people often keep a classic car for someone else.
 Nostalgia often comes with a dose of romance, after all.
-Like this one guy who bought a classic just like the one he and his wife drove on their honeymoon.
+Like this one guy who bought a classic just like the one, he and his wife drove on their honeymoon.
 After a secret restoration, he surprised his wife and invited her for a second honeymoon.
-Any guesses on the most romantic model?

 It is predicted that these types of people will become more and the interest in classics will increase.
 As more and more people look for small and efficient cars for their daily transportation, the market for big cars will start shrinking.
 Yet, the American craves big cars.
 This is something we can’t escape from.
 Thus, there will be a growing need for a big, heavy car that they can drive once in a while.
 Classics seem to be the answer to this need.
 The classic car provides its owner with a feeling of pride on special occasions.
 And the Golden State has plenty of special occasions!
 Keep it rolling, California!